-Tables 1 to 18 show merchantable volume on fallow woodland, Table 19 shows merchantable volume on fallow shrubland and Table 20 shows merchantable volume on fallow grassland.
+Tables 1 to 18 show merchantable volume on woody fallow land, Table 19 shows merchantable volume on shrubby fallow land and Table 20 shows merchantable volume on grassy fallow land.

-- 2. The table to be used must be selected on the basis of the bioclimatic subdomain and potential vegetation group on the lot used for the project.
-The potential vegetation group can be deduced from the vegetation in neighbouring forests. - 3.
-In Tables 1 to 4, the percentage coverage provided by the tree stratum and must be assessed to select the data representing the annual change in merchantable volume.
+2. The table to be used must be selected on the basis of the bioclimatic subdomain and potential vegetation group on the lot used for the project.
+The potential vegetation group can be deduced from the vegetation in neighbouring forests.

+3. In Tables 1 to 4, the percentage coverage provided by the tree stratum and must be assessed to select the data representing the annual change in merchantable volume.